Rishi222/SystemMetricsAgentByKafka/README.md

 - then after that start working on the Branch again.
 - the LoginBranch Code is merge to main branch now moving to work on dashboard but before that first clean the /api/auth or authController.js code
 - after that move to update the diagram with current work flow.
+- create a new branch for dashboard clean up or authController.js file code.
+Name of the branch is CleanAuthBranch.

 ## Git Hub Branch